How we can help your business makes its money transfers to and from Ireland

-In 2013, Forbes named Ireland the best small country in the world to do business, and since then Ireland has continued to build a strong reputation for business.
+Ireland ranks in seventh position out of 33 EMEA countries as a place for private businesses to succeed.
 As the only remaining English-speaking country in the EU, doing business in Ireland is appealing to major corporations including Apple, Google, Pfizer and Facebook as a location for European headquarters.

-Low taxation and regulation mean that starting a business in Ireland continues to appeal and the thriving knowledge economy has built an innovative and dynamic environment which is attracting investors and start-ups.
+Low corporate taxation and regulation mean that setting up a business in Ireland holds a strong appeal.
+Ireland’s thriving knowledge economy has built an innovative and dynamic environment that continues to attract investors and start-ups from around the world.

-International trade and increasing foreign direct investment are priorities in Ireland, which means that business in Ireland is appealing for foreigners, but it still requires research and local knowledge to navigate the commercial and regulatory environment.
+International trade and increasing foreign direct investment are priorities in Ireland, which means that Irish business is appealing for foreigners, but it still requires research and local knowledge to navigate the commercial and regulatory environment.

 What are the major industries in Ireland?

 Ireland is a knowledge economy, which makes for a dynamic business environment.
 Much of the focus in this relatively small country is on exports.
 Industry has overtaken agriculture and now accounts for more than 90% of exports and 40.2% of GDP.
 As well as IT and service industries, some of the biggest industries in Ireland rely on expertise in areas such as technology, pharmaceuticals, chemicals, instruments and machinery.

 The country is rich in natural resources, which means that agriculture, forestry, mining and fishing are all important business sectors in Ireland, while food exports include some high-value brands.
 Among the fastest-growing industries, medical technology and pharmaceuticals are two that have succeeded in attracting investment: more than $340m was spent on R&D in Ireland’s MedTech sector in 2020, and Ireland currently boasts the highest number of people employed in Europe’s medical device industry in per capita terms.